BayAreaMetro/Plan-Bay-Area-2040-EIR/docs/TPP_Priority_Project_CEQA_Streamlining_Map.md

 2) create CSV's of the values at a set of reasonable quantiles within each TAZ (`calculate_taz_percentile_values.py`)

 3) load those CSV's back to a FileGDB with TAZ geometries.
 AGOL link to data [here](http://mtc.maps.arcgis.com/home/item.html?id=0d4c83530b9f4039a09a497b28e2a386). (`load_taz_quantile_data.bat`, `join_taz_quantiles_to_shapes.bat`)

+Kearey's comment: I'd like to explore using R to connect to the database (or even the output csv data) to do this same work.

 #####Naming comventions in 3rd map version